VLoorenDeJong/ProjectProgressApplications/README.md

 # ProjectProgressApplications
 This is a combination of solutions, a Progress tracker and my Portfolio application.
 The Progress application is also set up as a CMS for parts of the portfolio.

-### If there are any problems or suggestions for the app please contact me @ contact@victorloorendejong.nl
+### If there are any questions, problems or suggestions for the app please contact me @ contact@victorloorendejong.nl

 ## Progress application